Internal Tools · Derby

 Exactly what you get

 You get the few shop-floor spreadsheets that actually carry risk rebuilt as proper tools, with validation that protects traceability, permissions that stop accidental overwrites, and a change log an auditor can read.
 The rest stay as spreadsheets, because not everything needs a build.
-Feed the rebuilt tools into your ERP or traceability spine, lean on a business intelligence dashboard for first-pass yield, and consider a field service management tool if your team also works at customer sites.
+Feed the rebuilt tools into your ERP or traceability spine, lean on a business intelligence (BI) dashboard for first-pass yield, and consider a field service management tool if your team also works at customer sites.

 How to choose a developer in Derby